Posted by Paul Hoyle on 14th Feb 2025

 DJI Avinox

 The DJI Avinox system incorporates two bluetooth controllers with customisable buttons.
-The left controller buttons take care of, assistance modes, and both the boost mode, by holding the up button, and walk mode by holding the down button.
-The right hand controllers cycle through the different system data, such as mph and distance travelled.
-These controllers also enable quick assist to access more operations and faster commands.
+The left controller buttons control, assistance modes, and both the boost mode by holding the up button and walk mode by holding the down button.
+The right controllers cycle through the different screens.
+These controllers also enable quick assist mode switches and access to more operations and faster commands.